unoriginalbanter/graph_theory/README.md

 Since the project is in development, usage is still very limited.
 However, creation of Graphs, Digraphs, and their weighted counterparts are still callable and creatable.
 For example, importing graph.py, we can create the complete graph of order 3 by hard-code,

->
+>import graphlike_connectivity as graphlike
+>k3 = graphlike.complete_graph(3)